“The LPZ helps you focus on where you need to improve most, and also reassures you that there are some areas you are doing alright in.

 - Five case studies from homes demonstrating improvements and outcomes in the quality of care for residents

-- Six LPZ awards to care homes and individuals recognising quality improvements as a result of LPZ
+- The LPZ Awards have been established, recognising quality improvements in care homes as a result of LPZ

 - Six new quality standards developed to support ongoing improvements in care homes